Lynn convinces Kathy that another date with Brian is a good idea.

 "I've got a driving lesson, but you can wait for me in the Coffee Bar."

-"Yeah, I suppose I can read a book, or do some knitting, or study Newton's law of relativity or something."
+"Yeah, I suppose I can read a book, or do a crossword, or study Newton's law of relativity or something."

 "All right, Miss Smarty-Pants.
 You always were a bit of a swot at school, weren't you?
 Anyway, isn't your test next week?"